VikingGlasses/portfolio/readme.md

 # portfolio

-- Summary
+A project portfolio with a machine learning algorithm to predict user interaction.
+Submit codes to change wheter to train, predict or display preditions.
+Admin page for adding, changing and removing codes.

 ## Use a MongoDB database in a Spring Boot Web Application

 ### Usage

-- Run the application and go on http://localhost:8080/portfolio
+- Run the application and use postman with the base URI http://localhost:8080/portfolio
-- Use the following urls to invoke controllers methods and see the interactions with the database:
+- Use the following urls to invoke the admin controller methods to set usable codes and their behaviour, where code is any string and the other paramaters are either 'true' or 'false':
-    * `/user/save?email=[email]&name=[name]`: create a new user with an auto-generated id and email and name as passed values.
-    * `/user/delete?id=[id]`: delete the user with the passed id.
-    * `/user/get-by-email?email=[email]`: retrieve the id for the user with the passed email address.
+    * `/admin/create/{code}/{train}/{predict}/{view}/{admin}`: creates a new code
+    * `/admin/update/{code}/{train}/{predict}/{view}/{admin}`: updates the code with the new behaviour or creates a new code if it didn't exist.
+    * `/admin/codes`: GET method returns all codes.
+    * `/admin/delete/{code}`: deletes a code.

 ### Build and run